-The timing of some expected Miami Dolphins moves.
-And one way DeVante Parker might stay with team
+The timing of Miami Dolphins moves including possible attempt to sign Tyrod Taylor

 And why might Parker be open to taking that deal in Miami?
 Because the environment is familiar, but the coaching staff is different.
 And perhaps the new coaches can get production out of Parker the old ones could not.

 To be clear, whatever decision is made, the Dolphins will not keep Parker under the fifth-year option of $9.4 million.
 That would put Parker among the team’s five highest-paid players.
-And that’s no place for a receiver who caught 24 passes in 11 games, was injured (again), and scored only one touchdown for the second consecutive season.
+And that’s no place for a receiver who caught 24 passes in 11 games, was injured (again) and scored only one touchdown for the second consecutive season.

 So that would be not just poor cap and management, it would be dumb.

-But keeping the 26-year-old for maybe one-third of that might be a longshot option.
+But keeping the 26-year-old for maybe one-third of that might be a long shot option.

 About the other business that must be addressed:

-The Dolphins are already approximately $21-$22 million under the salary cap so they don’t have to make cap-related roster moves to be cap compliant.
+The Dolphins are already approximately $21 million to $22 million under the salary cap so they don’t have to make cap-related roster moves to be cap compliant.

 But some moves will be driven by stipulations in the contracts of certain players on the bubble.